tiffanynn/CMPE152_LexicalAnalyzer/README.md

 **For terminal:**
-We installed a g++ compiler using the command: sudo apt-get install build-essential
+We installed a g++ compiler using the command on Terminal: sudo apt-get install build-essential

 ** Then, we compiled our file main.cpp in the command: gcc+ lexer.h main.cpp token.h